 How Can Merchants Prevent Online Gambling Fraud?

 The nature of online gambling means it’s always going to be attractive to fraudsters.
-However, there are things you can do to minimize online gambling risks, and they can make a significant difference.
+However, you can do things to minimize online gambling risks, and they can make a significant difference.

-There is a range of techniques you can use to properly identify customers:
+There is a range of techniques you can use to identify customers correctly: